sammorrisdesign/interactive-feed/README.md

 ## Missing Publications
 Not all publications have specific feeds or repeatable url structures to get the types of stories we're looking to share.
 While this isn't a complete list of what's missing, here's some major newsrooms that we don't have hooked up...

-Al Jazeera, Associated Press, Bayerischer Rundfunk, BBC News, Berliner Morgenpost, Boston Globe, CBC, El Diario, Helsingin Sanomat, Le Monde, Le Nacion, Insider, Marshall Project, Minnepolis Star Tribune, Miami Herald, National Geographic, ProPublica, Radio Canada, SB Nation,Seattle Times, SRF, Süddeutsche Zeitung, Tampa Bay Times, The Atlantic, The City, The New Yorker, The Verge, The Times of London, Toronto Star, USA Today, Vox, Zeit
+Al Jazeera, Atlanta Journal Constitution, Associated Press, Bayerischer Rundfunk, BBC News, Berliner Morgenpost, Boston Globe, CBC, Chicago Tribune, El Diario, Helsingin Sanomat, Le Monde, Le Nacion, Insider, Marshall Project, Minnepolis Star Tribune, Miami Herald, National Geographic, ProPublica, Radio Canada, SB Nation,Seattle Times, SRF, Süddeutsche Zeitung, Tampa Bay Times, The Atlantic, The City, The Globe and Mail, The New Yorker, The Verge, The Times of London, Time Magazine, Toronto Star, USA Today, Vox, Zeit

 Know of how any of these newsrooms can be added?
 Make a PR!
 Know of any newsrooms we should add?
 Tweet me [@SamMorrisDesign](https://twitter.com/SamMorrisDesign) or add a GitHub Issue